Lalasa1234/CyberbullyingDetection/README.md

 **Distilbert-base-uncased is chosen over other transformers**

-*- For sentiment analysis, bidirectional semantic comprehension is important, hence not choosing GPT (which is appropriate for text generation*
+*- For sentiment analysis, bidirectional semantic comprehension is important, hence not choosing GPT (which is appropriate for text generation)*

 *- It has the same capability of distillation loss calculation and Masked Language Modeling(MLM) like that of BERT, but lighter and faster*

 *- As part of text cleaning, the text is going to be small capped, hence using the uncased model version as capping has not significance here*

-*- I have limited GPU availability and a small (~2000) dataset, hence distibert is the most appropriate one*
+*- I have limited GPU availability and a small (~2000) corpus, hence distibert is the most appropriate one*

 ___